 - PDF files don’t appear in a database search: Although Google™ might index a PDF file, the database search feature on our website will only display results from the text of this site’s web pages

 - Printing inconsistencies: PDF documents are usually formatted to print vertically, but computer monitors generally have a horizontal orientation; this causes users to scroll more, which can be difficult for those with mobility impairments

 - Slow PDF file downloads: Slow downloads negatively affect user experience and hurt page load speed when the file is embedded; HTML loads quickly

 - Usability problems: The interface between a browser and a PDF file can be inconsistent

 - Editing limitations: If your PDF file contains grammatical errors or doesn’t comply with COA’s in-house style guide, you’ll need to fix your file; however, if we publish your information in HTML, we’ll proofread the text, fix broken links and properly format the content for accessibility

-- Unless you need a form published on our website, request the creation of a web page instead of posting a PDF file
+- Unless you’re required to publish a PDF form on our website, request the creation of a web page

 - If a PDF file is mandatory, be sure it’s accessible by using Adobe’s PDF file accessibility guide and the HHS PDF file accessibility checklist